Hired in January 2000, Guillen was the first Latina hired by the department, Gresen said.

 Guillen is “not the first female officer or the first Hispanic officer” at the department, and jurors would see there were plenty of women in the department, Savitt said.

 And there are several women in the department with children, Savitt added.

 In regard to the alleged Sanchez comment, Savitt said there were inconsistencies in Guillen’s recollection of the comments.

-An investigation of Sorkness' behavior found it was not harassment or discrimination, rather that he “failed to have a proper relationship with officers,” Savitt said, downplaying the importance of the result of the investigation.
+An investigation of Sorkness found it was not harassment or discrimination, rather that he “failed to have a proper relationship with officers,” Savitt said, downplaying the importance of the result of the investigation.

-The comments made about Guillen's height-to-weight ratio were made to all officers supervised by the lieutenant who made the comment to Guillen, Savitt said, adding that the department was focused on maintaining fitness standards.
+The comments made about Guillen’s height-to-weight ratio were made to all officers supervised by that same lieutenant, Savitt said, adding that the department was focused on maintaining fitness standards.